SMAC-Group/simts/cran-comments.md

 ## R CMD check results

-There were 2 NOTES:

-* checking CRAN incoming feasibility ...
-NOTE
+There was 1 NOTE:

 * checking installed package size ...
 NOTE

-  This is a new submission, which is the reason for the first note.

-  It appears that within the Windows architecture, the CHECK procedure returns only one NOTE regarding the fact that the libs subdirectory is beyond the 1MB threshold.
-However, this NOTE only occurs for Windows systems while it isn't the case for Linux or OSX.
-My understanding is that this size inflation of the libs subdirectory is due to the use of the Rcpp package.
+It appears that within the Windows and Linux architectures, the CHECK procedure returns only one NOTE regarding the fact that the libs subdirectory is beyond the 1MB threshold.
+However, this NOTE doesn't occur to the OSX.
+Our understanding is that this size inflation of the libs subdirectory is due to the use of the Rcpp package.
 Indeed, some functions of the simts package have been written in C++ using Rcpp without which various functions would lose a considerable amount of computational efficiency leading to major parts of the package becoming impractical to use.

 ## Downstream dependencies